 - In the garage.
 Products of combustion are present when you start your automobile. - Normal cooking may cause nuisance alarms.
-If a kitchen alarm is desired, it should have an alarm silence feature and should not be installed within 1.8m (6 ft) of cooking appliances. - Do not install within 1.8m (6 ft) of heating appliances. - In an area where the temperature may fall below 4.4 °C (40 °F) or rise above 37.8 °C (100°F), such as garages and unfinished attics. - In dusty areas.
-Dust particles may cause nuisance alarms or a failure to alarm. - In very humid areas (above 95% RH, non-condensing) as moisture or steam can cause nuisance alarms. - In insect-infested areas. - Smoke alarms should not be installed within 0.9m (3 ft) of the door to a bathroom containing a tub or shower, forced air supply ducts used for heating or cooling, ceiling or whole house ventilating fans, or other high air flow areas. - Near lights.
-Electronic "noise" generated by the lights may cause nuisance alarms. - Do not install near vents, flues, or chimneys. - Do not install near fans, doors, windows or areas directly exposed to the weather. - Do not install DC (battery only) alarms on top of AC electrical junction boxes. - Avoid installing where the unit will be exposed to direct sunlight.
+If a kitchen alarm is desired, it should have an alarm silence feature and should not be installed within 1.8m (6 ft) of cooking appliances. - Do not install within 1.8m (6 ft) of heating appliances. - In an area where the temperature may fall below 4.4 °C (40 °F) or rise above 37.8 °C (100 °F), such as garages and unfinished attics. - In dusty areas.
+Dust particles may cause nuisance alarms or a failure to alarm. - In very humid areas (above 95% RH, non-condensing) as moisture or steam can cause nuisance alarms - In insect-infested areas - Smoke alarms should not be installed within 0.9m (3 ft) of the door to a bathroom containing a tub or shower, forced air supply ducts used for heating or cooling, ceiling or whole house ventilating fans, or other high air flow areas. - Near lights.
+Electronic "noise" generated by the lights may cause nuisance alarms. - Do not install near vents, flues, or chimneys. - Do not install near fans, doors, windows or areas directly exposed to the weather. - Avoid installing where the unit will be exposed to direct sunlight.